codecks-io/react-reform/README.md

 ## Motivation

-The goal of this project is to enable you to easily create your own form primitives that allow for a powerful API.
+Forms tend to be a fairly individual affair.
+Different projects have different requirements.
+And even within one project there are likely different types of forms.
+Rather than desparately trying to attempt to cover all use cases with one library, react-reform aims to empower you to create your own form primitives for your specific use cases.
+Once you've set up your themes and wrapped your custom inputs, your forms will be a lot more pleasant to write.

 ## Features

 - **Pleasant DX (Developer Experience)**

-  Once you've set up your inputs, themes and validators, and you get to actually apply them, it should be a straight forward experience as simple as:
+  As soon as you've set up your inputs, themes and validators, they should be as straight forward to use as this:

   ```javascript
     import {Form, Text} from "./lib/form"; // <- your config file